 Website design cost summary

 There are several tools you can use to make a website for the company: open-source DIY software, free online website builder, framework or subscription-based content management systems — every option has its flaws and advantages.
-This article is about all the seven ways you can build a website for your small business.
+This article is about all the seven ways you can build a website for your professional practice.

-It is possible to build a high quality, professional website for small business using either of the available tools.
+It is possible to build a high quality, professional website for professional services firm using either of the available tools.
 A skilled, diligent web artisan is capable of delivering VALUE using the instruments that make most sense for the circumstances.
 The challenge is not in the implementation of features but rather in figuring out the most relevant business objectives to aim at.

 What should a fair price for a website design and development be?